Kendall Jenner Plays In The Ocean In Green And Blue Bikini, Enjoying Kim Kardashian’s Birthday Retreat

 Kendall Jenner posted a trio of beach pictures on Wednesday, showing herself splashing around in sparkling turquoise waves.

-The model wore a high-cut green and blue bikini in the clear water, and put on a pair of sunglasses to pose for her 141.1 million followers.
-The idyllic scenery in the background looked like a jungle paradise of lush greenery.
-She captioned the images “jelly got me.”
+The model wore a high-cut green and blue bikini and a pair of sunglasses while frolicking in the clear water for her 141.1 million followers.
+The idyllic scenery in the background looked like a tropical paradise of lush greenery.
+She captioned the images, “jelly got me.”

 The photos quickly received over 2 million likes and a flood of admiring comments from fans and celebrity friends.

-Fellow model Hailey Beiber left a series of increasingly incredulous comments.
+Fellow model Hailey Bieber left a series of increasingly incredulous comments.

 “The body?
 Hello?
 Not this whole vibe?
-Not the booty????” the wife of musician Justin Bieber asked.
+Not the booty????” the wife of Justin Bieber asked.

 Musician Justine Skye told the model she looked “incredible.”

-Olivier Rousteing, the creative director of luxury designer brand Balmein, commented a heart eyes emoji.
+Olivier Rousteing, the creative director of luxury designer brand Balmain, commented with a heart-eye emoji.

-“Thirst trap and I’m here for it,” Jenner’s older sister, reality star Khloe Kardashian, wrote.
-Khloe revealed in a sneak peak of Keeping Up With The Kardashoans on Wednesday that she had tested positive for COVID-19 earlier this year and experienced symptoms like vomiting, coughing, shaking, hot and cold flashes and a headache, per CNN.
+“Thirst trap and I’m here for it,” Jenner’s older sister, Khloe Kardashian, wrote.
+Khloe revealed in a sneak peek of Keeping Up With The Kardashians on Wednesday that she had tested positive for COVID-19 earlier this year and had experienced symptoms like vomiting, coughing, shaking, hot and cold flashes and a headache, per CNN.

-The pictures were presumably taken at the same “secret” location as her last stunning Instagram post, which featured Jenner sipping a drink at a tiki bar, posing in different bikinis, and watching a movie projected onto a large screen at the beach.
+The pictures were presumably taken at the same “secret” location as Jenner’s last stunning Instagram post, which featured the model sipping a drink at a tiki bar, posing in different bikinis, and watching a movie projected onto a large screen at the beach.

 The Kardashian-Jenner clan have come under fire for the extravagant getaway pictured in these posts, which was arranged for Kim Kardashian West’s 40th birthday.

-Kardashian West was accused of being “tone deaf” for posting about the event as the BBC reported.
+Kardashian West was accused of being “tone deaf” for posting about the event, as the BBC reported.
 The birthday trip took place on a private island with a large group of family and friends.

-The reality star said the trip followed “two weeks of multiple health screens and asking everyone to quarantine”, in light of the ongoing COVID-19 crisis.
+The reality star said the trip followed “two weeks of multiple health screens and asking everyone to quarantine,” in light of the ongoing COVID-19 crisis.

 Posting photos of the star-studded event on Twitter, Kardashian West said that she was “humbly reminded of how privileged my life is,” which irritated some members of the public.

-While some fans praised her candour, others said that posting about the trip was “insensitive” to families separated by COVID-19, especially at a time of high unemployment.
+While some fans praised her candor, others said that posting about the trip was “insensitive” to families separated by COVID-19, especially at a time of high unemployment.

-Kendall Jenner also wished Caitlin Jenner a happy birthday by posting a series of adorable throwback pictures of her younger self with the former athlete on her story, writing “happy birthday dad!”
+Kendall Jenner also wished Caitlyn Jenner a happy birthday by posting a series of adorable throwback pictures of her younger self with the former athlete on her story, writing, “happy birthday dad!”